Tempest - The OpenStack Integration Test Suite

 You first need to install Tempest.
 This is done with pip after you check out the Tempest repo:

 $ git clone https://github.com/openstack/tempest/ $ pip install tempest/

 This can be done within a venv, but the assumption for this guide is that the Tempest cli entry point will be in your shell's PATH.

-Setup a local Tempest workspace.
-This is done by using the tempest init command:
+Setup a local working Tempest dir.
+This is done using the tempest init command:

 This will create a new directory for running a single Tempest configuration.
 If you'd like to run Tempest against multiple OpenStack deployments the idea is that you'll create a new working directory for each to maintain separate configuration files and local artifact storage for each.